NTU-FRELab/drivers-communities/README.md

     + for variables:
       + 1: CCA Community
-      + 2: Turf & Stony Cooral Community
+      + 2: Turf & Stony Coral Community
       + 3: Turf Community
       + 4: Digitate Community
       + 5: Bushy Community
       + y: the vertical position of the pie chart
-      + x: the horizental position of the pie chart
+      + x: the horizontal position of the pie chart
       + Label1: the number of sampling locations used in Figure 1a
       + Label2: the number of sampling locations used in Figure 1b

+## Usage notes

+R is required to open Lin_et_al_MPB.Rmd; the script was created using version 4.1.2.
+After opening the file, you can knit it to generate an HTML file and extract the R code.
+When knitting Lin_et_al_MPB.Rmd, make sure you have the following files available: Linetal_dataset_Benthic.csv, Linetal_dataset_Env.csv, Linetal_dataset_Cor.csv, Linetal_dataset_TW.shp, Linetal_dataset_TW.cpg, Linetal_dataset_TW.dbf, Linetal_dataset_TW.prj, and Linetal_dataset_TW.shx.
+Linetal_dataset_TW.cpg, Linetal_dataset_TW.dbf, Linetal_dataset_TW.prj, and Linetal_dataset_TW.shx are the companion files for Linetal_dataset_TW.shp.

+Microsoft Excel can be used to view Linetal_dataset_Benthic.csv, Linetal_dataset_Env.csv, and Linetal_dataset_Cor.csv.